Future Trails and Connections

 The Veterans Trail (Hudson to Akron)

 This trail is proposed to run along an abandoned railroad line from Hudson to Akron.
-2022 AMATS funds have been allocated for the construction of a segment between Barlow Rd in Hudson (from the east side of the Ellsworth Meadows Golf Club) to Springdale Rd in Stow (part of the existing Summit Hike and bike Trail(s) road segment through "Birdland."
+A short, temporary segment exists between Cascade Park in Hudson and Barlow Rd and follows the west side of a golf course.
+2022 AMATS funds have been allocated for the construction of a segment between Barlow Rd in Hudson (from the east side of the Ellsworth Meadows Golf Club) to Springdale Rd in Stow (part of the existing Summit Hike and bike Trail(s) road segment through the "Birdland" neighborhood (see below).
 The trail will also intersect the northern section of the Summit County Hike and Bike Trail(s) in the Powers Brook area, where a bike bridge currently crosses the old railbed near a wastewater treatment facility.
 Presumably these intersections will create a triangular loop about 8 miles long.
 Eventual road connections with the Towpath at the north end and both the Freedom Trail and Towpath at the south end seem feasible. https://www.tascforce.org/initial-project

-What the heck is "Birdland?"
+What the heck is "Birdland, you ask?"
 As you head north from the ball fields and tennis courts at the west end of the southern portion of the Summit H&B Trail, you will cross Rt 59, travel through the Village of Silver Lake, cross Graham Rd, and continue on Leewood Rd.
-After this the bike route diverges onto several streets with "bird names," hence the moniker for this area.
+After this the bike route diverges onto several streets with "bird names," hence the cycling moniker for this area.

 The Heartland Trail (Wayne County)